getcommitapp/commit/apps/web/README.md

 ## Overview

-Astro 5 is targeting the Cloudflare Workers runtime via `@astrojs/cloudflare`.
-Ideal for a fast, static-first landing page with edge deployment.

-> "Fast by default."
-Keep pages lean; ship only what the landing needs.
+The commit. web app is a static marketing website built with Astro 5 and Tailwind CSS.
+It showcases the commit. goal tracking app with multiple sections including hero, problem statement, solution overview, features, team, FAQ, and call-to-action.

+Key features:

+- **Static build**: Generates static HTML/CSS/JS for optimal performance
+- **Mobile-responsive**: Optimized for all device sizes
+- **SEO-optimized**: Meta tags, Open Graph, and structured data
+- **Component-based**: Modular Astro components for maintainability
+- **Cloudflare deployment**: Static assets deployed to Cloudflare Workers

+> [!NOTE]
+> The site is built as static assets and deployed to Cloudflare Workers for global edge performance.

 ## Prerequisites

 - `Node.js 22+` and `pnpm`
-- `Cloudflare account` and `wrangler CLI` (installed via DevDeps)
+- `Cloudflare account` and `wrangler CLI` (for deployment)

 > [!TIP]
-> Prefer installing dependencies from the workspace root to share the lockfile.
+> Dependencies are managed from the workspace root using pnpm workspaces.

 ## Getting started